Spiritual signs in nature and their meaning in indigenous cultures

 A sudden storm

-The storm can represent a significant change, a transformation, and intense energy.
+A storm can represent a significant change, transformation, and intense energy.

 Snow evokes calm, reflection, and introspection.